mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/security/howto-dex-saml-connector/index.md

     [...]
     ```

-1. Modify the `traefik-foward-auth-mgmt` configuration and add a whitelist:
+1. Edit the `traefik-foward-auth-mgmt` configuration and add a whitelist:

     This step is required to give access to a user to the DKP UI.
 For each user, you must [give access to Kubernetes resources](../../operations/access-control/rbac) and add an entry in the `whitelist` below.